MohitGoel92/Microsoft-Excel/README.md

 The power pivot add-in can be enabled by selecting the *File* tab -> *Options* -> *Add-ins* -> *Manage:* -> *COM Add-ins* -> *Go* -> Tick *Microsoft Power Pivot for Excel* box.
 We will now see a new tab called Power Pivot in our excel workbook.

+### Creating a Data Model with PowerPivot

+To start creating a model with power pivot, we simple click a cell within a data table -> Select the *PowerPivot* tab -> *Tables* section -> *Add to Data Model*.
+We observe a new window opening up with the power pivot.
+If we close this window and repeat the process with another data table within the workbook, we will notice two data tabs being present in the power pivot screen; these are two data tables that we can now combine in our power pivot model.

+**Note:** In the power pivot window we observe a section called *Get External Data*.
+It is here where we can combine data from multiple sources in order to produce our desired model.